moodle-an-hochschulen/moodle-theme_boost_union/README.md

 With this setting, you can control whether to show or to suppress the footer button at the bottom of the page.

+###### Suppress icons in front of the footer links

+With this setting, you can entirely suppress the icons in front of the footer links.

 ###### Suppress ... link

 With these settings, you can entirely suppress particular links in the footer.